 You can also buy an official practice test for the MCAT through the Association of American Medical Colleges for $35, in addition to other official study guides and prep materials.

 Step 4: Apply and Get Into Medical School

 The medical school application process is extremely long.
 If you want to start med school the fall after you graduate from college, you'll have to start your applications your junior year.

 Research Medical Schools

 The average student applies to about 13 schools to optimize their chances of getting in—I wouldn't recommend that you put together a list much smaller than that.

-The MSAR (or Medical School Admissions Requirements) website is one of the best tools for looking into important medical school information.
-For a $25 year-long subscription, you can easily access:
+The Medical School Admission Requirements (MSAR) website is one of the best tools for looking into important medical school information.
+For a $28 year-long subscription, you can easily access the following: